On Resolving Non-Preemptivity in Multitask Scheduling: An Optimal Algorithm in Deterministic and Stochastic Worlds: Model and preliminaries

-\paragraph{SOAP policy.} SOAP (Schedule Ordered by Age-based Priority) \cite{DBLP:conf/sigmetrics/ScullyHS18} is a comprehensive framework that enables the analysis of a vast array of scheduling policies, encompassing both well-established methods like FCFS and SRPT, as well as innovative variants with dynamic rank functions, which is formally defined as following.
+\paragraph{SOAP policy} SOAP (Schedule Ordered by Age-based Priority) \cite{DBLP:conf/sigmetrics/ScullyHS18} is a comprehensive framework that enables the analysis of a vast array of scheduling policies, encompassing both well-established methods like FCFS and SRPT, as well as innovative variants with dynamic rank functions, which is formally defined as following.

 \begin{definition}[SOAP Policy \cite{DBLP:conf/sigmetrics/ScullyHS18}] A SOAP scheduling policy is a preemptive priority policy that utilizes a job's type (descriptor $d$) and its age $a$ (the amount of time it has been served in the system) to determine its priority.
 Policy $\pi$ employs a rank function $r^{\pi}(d, a)$ that assigns a numerical value (rank) to each job based on its type and age.
 The job with the lowest rank is always selected for service. \end{definition} A SOAP policy is monotonic if its rank function is monotonic in age $a$.
-In this paper, a tie-breaking rule, First-Come First-Served (FCFS) is applied to determine the order of service in the event of a tie.
+In this paper, a tie-breaking rule, First-Come First-Served (FCFS) is applied to determine the order of service in the event of a tie. {{We use \textbf{$p$} to denote the specific descriptor $d$ for our size-based ploicy.}}